intel-analytics/ipex-llm/python/chronos/src/bigdl/chronos/README.md

-## Project Chronos: Application Framework for Building Large-scale Time Series Analysis Applications
+## Project Chronos: Application Framework for Large-scale Time Series Analysis

 You can use _Chronos_ to do: